Consensys/doc.teku/docs/Concepts/Merge.md

 Execution clients, such as [Besu], manage the state and execute transactions on the execution layer.
-Execution clients serve [JSON-RPC API](https://besu.hyperledger.org/en/stable/Reference/API-Methods/) requests and communicate with each other in a peer-to-peer network
+Execution clients serve [JSON-RPC API](https://besu.hyperledger.org/en/stable/Reference/API-Methods/) requests and communicate with each other in a peer-to-peer network.

 ### Consensus clients